Pepto Diarrhea Control Side Effects

-Note: This page contains side effects data for the generic drug loperamide.
-It is possible that some of the dosage forms included below may not apply to the brand name Pepto Diarrhea Control.
+Note: This document contains side effect information about loperamide.
+Some of the dosage forms listed on this page may not apply to the brand name Pepto Diarrhea Control.

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet.

-As well as its needed effects, loperamide (the active ingredient contained in Pepto Diarrhea Control) may cause some unwanted effects.
+Along with its needed effects, loperamide (the active ingredient contained in Pepto Diarrhea Control) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking loperamide: